Chevra kadisha: History

 Many burial societies hold one or two annual fast days and organise regular study sessions to remain up-to-date with the relevant articles of Jewish law.
-In addition, most burial societies also support families during the shiv'ah (traditional week of mourning) by arranging prayer services, meals and other facilities.
+In addition, most burial societies also support families during the shiva (traditional week of mourning) by arranging prayer services, meals and other facilities.

-While burial societies were, in Europe, generally a community function, in the United States it has become far more common for societies to be organized by neighborhood synagogues.
-In the late 19th and early 20th century, chevra kadisha societies were formed as landsmanshaft fraternal societies in the United States.
-Some landsmanshaftn were burial societies while others were "independent" groups split off from the chevras.
+While burial societies were, in Europe, generally a community function, in the United States, it has become far more common for societies to be organized by neighbourhood synagogues.
+In the late 19th and early 20th century, burial societies were formed as landsmanshaftn (mutual aid societies) in the United States.
+Some landsmanshaftn were burial societies, while others were independent of the traditional burial society.
 There were 20,000 such landsmanshaftn in the U.S. at one time.

 Recordkeeping

-The chevra kadisha of communities in pre-World War II Europe maintained Pinkas Klali D’Chevra Kadisha (translation: general notebook of the Chevra Kadisha); some were handwritten in Yiddish, others in Hebrew.
+The burial societies of communities in pre-World War II Europe maintained Pinkas Klali D’Chevra Kadisha (translation: general notebook of the Chevra Kadisha); some were handwritten in Yiddish, others in Hebrew.